ska-sa/katsdpimager/doc/user.rst

      assumes that X is towards the north celestial pole (IAU/IEEE definition).
-When using this option, the input must have a full four polarizations.
+When using this option, the input must have a full four polarizations. uvw=casa | strict
+     Sign convention for UVW coordinates.
+Use ``strict`` if the UVW coordinates follow the Measurement Set definition.
+The default (``casa``) uses the opposite convention, which is implemented by CASA and other imagers.

    The katdal backend supports the following: